Edit in GitHubLog an issue

 For complete field details, including the CategoryMetaTags and CategoryImage types, see CategoryTreeView in the Merchandising Services GraphQL API reference.

-See the CategoryTree query examples section below for example queries and responses using this type.
+See the CategoryTree query examples section for example queries and responses using this type.

 Copied to your clipboard